luxonis/depthai-docs-website/_products/bw1098ffc.md

 ---
 layout: default
 title: DepthAI USB3
-toc_title: USB3
+toc_title: USB3 with Modular Cameras
 screenshot: /images/products/depthai-edition-usb.jpg
-description: DepthAI for the host of your choice.
-Runs on anything that runs OpenVINO.
+description: DepthAI for the host of your choice, with modular cameras for easy integration onto/into your platform and custom stereo baselines.
 order: 2
 show_on_home: true
 ---